 We make sure that we:

 Every year, students are given the chance to vote for, and stand to be one of, the four Student Officers who run our organisation.
 The four who are elected are paid a salary and work full-time at with us for one year.
 Their post involves representing students and making day–to-day decisions on behalf of the organisation.
 The Student Officers make up one-third of the Board of Trustees, which is chaired by the President.

 Students can use our Change It section to submit ideas for changes they’d like to see which would improve their university experience.
-Straightforward ideas can often be dealt with immediately, however more complex ideas will be sent for discussion at Guild Summit and/or a Preferendum for consideration by all students.
+Straightforward ideas can often be dealt with quickly by our Student Officers and staff team, however more complex ideas will be sent for discussion at Guild Summit and/or a Preferendum for consideration by all students.